Learn Spanish & yoga in the Picos de Europa, Spain

 Description of Learn Spanish & yoga in the Picos de Europa, Spain

-You will have a memorable trip: Panes is at the doorstep of Picos de Europa NP and on one of the routes of the Camino de Santiago.
+You will have a memorable trip: Panes is at the doorstep of Picos de Europa and on one of the routes of the Camino de Santiago.
 It is surrounded by prehistoric cave paintings making history another key ingredient of the area.
 Finally, with a max. number of six people per group, you will feel special from the moment you get off the plane!

-- Transport to and from Yoga+Pilates sessions.
+- Transport to and from Yoga+Pilates sessions if required.